The Danube Cycle Path

 Local cooperation partner

 Once you’ve arrived, why not saunter through the tranquil alleys of this seemingly Mediterranean city where Danube, Inn and Ilz meet.
 It has loads to offer for everyone interested in culture and history.
-We recommend you visit St. Stephen's Cathedral which thoroughly dominates the cityscape, or the pilgrimage church of Mariahilf.
+We recommend you visit the Dome of St. Stephen which thoroughly dominates the cityscape, or the pilgrimage church of Mariahilf.
 Or, you could instead opt for a leisurely cup of coffee in the historic centre.

 You set off along the Danube Cycle Path.
 Via Obernzell, its castle and the ceramics museum, which are well worth a visit, you get to Engelhartszell and its famous Trappist monastery.
-From there you soon reach the Schlögener Schlinge (the Schlögen Loop).
+From there you soon reach the Schlögener Loop.
 Here the Danube winds narrowly around a huge incline of granite, which is topped by the romantic Haichenbach ruins.

 Day 3: Schlögen – Linz, approx. 50 km